Description |

 Solution |

-With that being said, the above timers will only block a given offending source IP for a temporary period of time, after which the offending IP address may attempt to log in again (and possibly re-trigger the lockout).
-To make a permanent block list (i.e. an offender is put on the list and must be manually removed), you can use an Automation Stitch that monitors for SSL-VPN log events and auto-updates an Address Group list with a list of blocked addresses.
+With that being said, the above timers will only block a given offending source IP for a temporary period, after which the offending IP address may attempt to log in again (and possibly re-trigger the lockout).
+To make a permanent block list (i.e. an offender is put on the list and must be manually removed), it is possible to use an Automation Stitch that monitors for SSL VPN log events and auto-updates an Address Group list with a list of blocked addresses.

 To do this in the CLI: